eugenefvdm/notification-subscriptions/README.md

 Notification Subscriptions is a Laravel package that may be used to keep track of repeat emails, delayed emails, and unsubscribing of email notifications.

-The package makes use of Laravel's built-in event listeners `NotificationSending` and `NotificationSent` to automatic subscribe and to determine if and when a message should be sent.
+The package makes use of Laravel's built-in event listeners `NotificationSending` and `NotificationSent` to automatically subscribe and to determine if and when a message should be sent.

-A categorization class variable allows ease grouping of notifications.
+Categorization of emails and model specific subscriptions are possible.

 ## Installation